Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 The main responsibility that this product works properly with your system is yours.
 For **your** safety you should therefore **TEST the plugin** in a dedicated test environment **before using it** in a production.

-If you are entirely new to this plugin or WordPress overall, I'd suggest you to run it in a dedicated test environment that is supposedly **equal** to a production environment.
+If you are entirely new to this plugin or WordPress overall, I'd suggest you to run it in a dedicated test environment that is **equal** to your production environment.
 Never run any tests in production!

 Primary new problems should be discovered in TEST rather than production since the costs are way lower, where no real people are depending on failed orders or payments.
 If something fails in production it also means that you are the one that potentially looses traffic while your site is down.